B.A. Business Administration, University of Washington, 1991

 LL.M.
 Taxation, New York University School of Law, 2000

-Danshera Cords is a Professor of Law at Albany Law School.
-She primarily teaches and writes in the areas of individual, corporate, and partnership tax law, and tax and social policy.
+Danshera Cords is a Distinguished Professor of Law at Albany Law School.
+She primarily teaches and writes in the areas of Federal tax, tax policy, and business law.
 Her writing focuses on tax procedure, tax law and social justice, and disaster relief.
-Professor Cords has also taught civil procedure, business organizations, estate and gift tax, and Chinese law.
+Among the courses that Professor Cords has also are income taxation, corporate taxation, partnership taxation, estate and gift tax, tax policy and social justice, civil procedure, business organizations, and Chinese law.